cass-degrees/CASS-Degrees/README.md

 #### Progress Tracking
 Every week, or at appropriate intervals, our team will complete a status report detailing a summary of recent actions, feedback, and decisions, a forecast of the coming interval, and an analysis of potential risks and mitigations.
 Taken in sequence, these reports will describe the progress of our project from start to finish.

-Additionally we will be using Git Issues to manage planned actions and milestones.
+Additionally, we will be using Git Issues to manage planned actions and milestones.
 This will allow us to track our velocity over time.

 #### Decision Making
 As a team we make decisions during the various meetings we have each week.
 Decisions are made democratically, with a consensus being found among all members before it is settled and recorded.
 Split matters are settled by vote.